jfc0029/jfc0029/README.md

-# Hi there, I'm Devansh 👋
+# Hi there, I'm Juanma 👋

 - 🌱 I'm currently learning Web Development and Machine Learning
 - ➡️ I'm looking to collaborate on Web Dev Projects